tensorflow/docs/site/en/api_docs/python/tf/nn/convolution.md

-This also supports either output striding via the optional `strides` parameter or atrous convolution (also known as convolution with holes or dilated convolution, based on the French word "trous" meaning holes in English) via the optional `dilation_rate` parameter.
+This also supports either output striding via the optional `strides` parameter or atrous convolution (also known as convolution with holes or dilated convolution, based on the French word "trous" meaning holes in English) via the optional `dilations` parameter.
 Currently, however, output striding is not supported for atrous convolutions.

 Specifically, in the case that `data_format` does not start with "NC", given